tugrulz/CensoredTweets/README.md

 ## Reproduction

-It is advisable to just get the tweets from Twitter instead of reproducing the paper as reproduction is time and memory consuming.
-In case you still one to do that:
+We advise you to just get the tweets from Twitter instead of reproducing the paper as reproduction is time and memory consuming.
+In case you still want to do that:

 - You need to download the archive data first (https://archive.org/details/twitterstream)